-Students frequently intern with a faculty member during their third year to prepare for potential teaching opportunities in the master¹s program at the Kellogg School.
+Students frequently intern with a faculty member during their third year to prepare for potential teaching opportunities in the MBA program at the Kellogg School.

 The Fourth and Fifth Years

-Students spend the fourth and fifth year focused on conducting their dissertation research.
+Students spend years four and five focused on conducting their dissertation research.
 A student receives the PhD upon successful completion of all coursework and department requirements.

-As the senior students, fourth- and fifth-year students play a leadership role and are expected to remain fully engaged in both departments, including attending departmental colloquia and activities, and presenting their work.
-Students often teach one to two master’s-level courses at the Kellogg School or undergraduate seminars in Sociology during this time.
+Fourth- and fifth-year students play a leadership role and are expected to remain fully engaged in both departments, including attending departmental colloquia and activities and presenting their work.
+Students often teach one to two MBA-level courses at the Kellogg School or undergraduate seminars in Sociology during this time.
 This opportunity provides invaluable independent teaching experience.

-To complete the doctoral program, the following courses must be taken (waivers and substitution with the approval of both program advisors):
+To complete the doctoral program, the following courses must be taken (waivers and substitution are available with the approval of both program advisors):